 - One Piece started out as a story about a cheerful crew of good-natured pirates who fight other, more hostile pirates and a corrupt government.
 A little before halfway through the story, however, we start seeing absolutely ruthless fellow pirates who demonstrate why normal people fear that word, as well as government people who genuinely have the best intentions for the populace at large.
 The backstory of Luffy, the protagonist, comes up around this point in the series and strongly hints that he fights the government not out of a sense of justice, but for personal revenge, totally unbeknownst to his crewmates.
 Meanwhile, some key people from the military have defected while some notable pirates seen before have allied with the government, each for their own reasons.
 Finally, there is a growing notion that this government only appears to do evil actions to prevent superweapons with the ability to destroy the entire planet from falling into the hands of those who actually want to use it, most of whom are pirates, many of them acquaintances of Luffy.
 At this point, there are good and bad people on both sides and plenty of hard decisions people with power and/or fame must make.

-- The Universal Century continuity of Franchise/Gundam has undergone this as more series have been written.
+- The Universal Century continuity of Gundam underwent this as more series are written.
 The original Mobile Suit Gundam was light-gray versus black, with the Earth Federation being a well-intentioned government led by responsible people fighting against space Nazis, even though there were heroes on both sides and a few blemishes on the Federation.
-As the series has become more developed, the Federation has been increasingly portrayed as a corrupt and incompetent institution that inevitably becomes a tool of the villains, requiring heroes (who are often rather deeply flawed individuals themselves) to mutiny against the Federation to set it right.
+As the series became more developed, the Federation became increasingly portrayed as a corrupt and incompetent institution that inevitably becomes a tool of the villains, requiring heroes (who are often rather deeply flawed individuals themselves) to mutiny against the Federation to set it right.
 The various Zeonic movements remain consistently evil, though their leaders are often more sympathetic than the Hitler-idolizing Gihren Zabi.

 - The Saga of Darren Shan series developed along these lines due to the Character Development of the protagonist and narrator.
 While most of the adult vampires would admit that there was some good in themselves and the rival vampaneze, the story is told form Darren's point of view.
 The effect was that the act of taking blood went from a horrifying abuse of other people to everyday routine, vampire culture went from rigid and savage to traditional but noble, and even the Vampaneze, a branch of vampires who serve as the main antagonists, killing every time they had to drink blood and killing several of Darren's friends, went from being regarded as monsters to seen with a respect almost similar to that between diffrent countries or rival political parties.